metreeca/metreeca-core/docs/latest/tutorials/linked-data-publishing.md

 # Pre/Post-Processing

-We'll now complete the product catalog, adding
+We'll now complete the product catalog, adding:

-- a pre-processing slug generator for assgning meaningful names to new resources;
+- a pre-processing slug generator for assigning meaningful names to new resources;
-- post-processing scripts for updating server-managed properties and perform other required housekeeping when resources are created or modified.
+- post-processing scripts for updating server-managed properties and perform other housekeeping tasks when resources are created or modified.

 ```java
 new Router()